nickmccleery/nickmccleery.github.io/content/posts/06-anneal-autopsy.md

 should have put bounds on the dates where customer discovery was to take place, batch up our learning, then schedule however many sprints to deliver on what we'd decided.
 Then, we should have gone again, showing the new bits to the market.
 Instead, I was always context switching—jumping back and forth between ad-hoc customer discovery and developing new product concepts.
-It felt somewhat unplanned and unstructured, and we could have done a better job, even if start-ups are always chaotic.
+It felt somewhat unplanned and unstructured, and we could have done a better job, even if startups are always chaotic.

 Secondly, I think I would have placed more of a cultural focus on the importance of speed.
 I am very supportive of the idea that good engineering work is often exploratory, and it often takes a couple of days and a few stabs to work out